 Gazebo simulator and MoveIt for motion planning, inverse kinematics, control, and collision checking, have been used In order to simulate different configurations of robotic arms.
 Robot Operating System (ROS) has been used to connect between those platforms and ease the process.

-Gazebo a simulates the real world and the environment where the selected manipulator arm will work.
+Gazebois a simulator that simulates the real world and the environment where the selected manipulator arm will work.
 In the simulation, the plant is modeled as a cylinder at a height of 0.75 meters and a radius of 0.5 meters (figure ???).

-In order to control, each configuration movement rapidly exploring random tree (RRT) algorithm, which can handle problems with obstacles and differential constraints, selected as the path planner.
+Moveit contains motion planning algorithms and in charge of the movement of each configuration. the motion planning algorithm that selected for each configuration is rapidly exploring random tree (RRT) algorithm, which can handle problems with obstacles and differential constraints.
 RRT isn't finding the optimal path but find a path in a short time.
-In the simulation, the planner has a limit of 2 seconds to plan a path to the desired point.
+In the simulation the time is very important the RRT has been limited to 2 seconds to find a possible path.

 The dynamic and kinematic structure that is used in ROS and Gazebo, to present arms, is Universal Robotics Description Format (URDF).
 Because the URDF also considers the dynamic part of the arm there is necessary to calculate the weight of each link.
-The weight of each link is calculated by the ratio between the accumulated length to the accumulated weight of the link- the ratio was calculated according to 2 different types of manipulators: UR5 and MOTOMAN NX100 (figure ***)
+The weight of each link is calculated by the ratio between the accumulated length to the accumulated weight of the link- the ratio was calculated according to 2 different types of manipulators: UR5 and MOTOMAN YR-MH005LN (figure ***)

 In the simulator, 4 points have been chosen to be reached by the arm.
 All the points are at a distance of 30 cm from the plant and in a different orientation.